Warriors center Andrew Bogut ’100 percent’ healthy

 The 7-footer took two weeks off from any basketball activities but never stopped his rehabilitation exercises.
 He worked his way back slowly by doing non-impact activities such as riding a bike or boxing drills that kept him in shape without putting strain on his ankle.

-Bogut couldn’t help but keep an eye on NBA free agency as the Warriors flirted with Dwight Howard, who eventually signed with the Houston Rockets.
+Bogut kept an eye on NBA free agency as the Warriors flirted with Dwight Howard, who eventually signed with the Houston Rockets.
 He said he didn’t take it “too personal” that the Warriors sought the center’s services because “right now Dwight is a better player than I am.”

 Golden State, which finished 47-35 to earn the Western Conference’s sixth seed last season, is hoping to be a serious championship contender.
 All five starters — Stephen Curry, Klay Thompson, Harrison Barnes, David Lee and Bogut — are back along with prized free agent signing Andre Iguodala, who will likely start at small forward in Barnes’ place.